 How much will a patient pay?
 One of the first questions that all patients and their sponsors ask us is to give them an estimate of how much their treatment will cost.
 It is difficult to provide such an estimate if the patient has not been assessed.
 The reason for this is that every cancer treatment protocol has to be worked out for each individual patient, because no two patients will have the exact same kind of cancer.
 When the case management team at Sweden Ghana Medical Centre sends you a quote for treatment, they work closely with the Oncology team to understand the type of treatment you will need.
 It is also important to know that your medical needs may change as you have treatment, depending on your health status.
-One thing you can be sure of is that we will work with you to find the most affordable and practical treatment that will give you your best outcomes.
+Please click on the attached infographic to better understand how treatment is priced.

 What is the patient paying for?
 As a patient or sponsor, the costs that you will pay at Sweden Ghana Medical Centre for cancer treatments such as radiotherapy, brachytherapy and chemotherapy will vary depending on the type of cancer being treated, the drugs and where we buy them, and how often and how long you will need treatment.
 Two-thirds of our patients are women.
 A course of cancer treatment for women is usually 10 weeks of therapy.
 Therapy for men is often shorter—around 8 weeks.
 Our treatment packages include the cost of specialist consultations, medical lab tests, diagnostic imaging, 3D dose planning by medical physicists, as well as drugs and radiation treatment protocols.
 If you are coming from outside of Ghana, you will need to include the cost of somewhere to stay during extended treatment, and general living expenses.